#15. I fill in the blanks: “Nothing cures_______ like________.

-And, I don’t know if there ARE towers to explore around here.
-Of COURSE I know about the Hogarts’ Astronomy Tower–steep spiral staircase, iron ring-handled door leading out onto the crenellated ramparts, the parapet and all that.
+And, I don’t know if there ARE any good towers to explore around here.
+The ancient wooden fire tower at West Lake is no Hogarts’ Astronomy Tower.
+I would love to climb that steep spiral staircase, pull on the iron ring-handled door leading out onto the crenellated ramparts, the parapet and all that.
+But that’s in a book.
+This is life.

 My mind wanders to Harry Potter and how sad I was when I finished the series…